ERI Marine Seismology

 along the fault system.

 An ERI ocean bottom seismometer (OBS) is ready to go for one year-long observation on the ~3000 m deep seafloor.
-Onboard R/V Tangaroa (NIWA, NZ) during the HOBITSS international observation in the Hikurangi subduction zone, offshore of the North Island, New Zealand.
+Onboard R/V Tangaroa (NIWA, NZ) during the HOBITSS international observation experiment in the Hikurangi subduction zone, offshore of the North Island, New Zealand.

 Ocean bottom seismometers (OBSs: orange balls) on deck.